Keimeno/neojax/README.md

 -   You need to use tabs for indentation.
 -   Explain your changes in the description of your pull request.
+-   You may build the package locally, but you don't have to commit it, as this is done automatically.

 Other than that, feel free to support neojax!